YingXiuHe/use-Bebop2-for-realtime-object-s-detection/README.md

 You can download this project to your PC's and then please change the project name to "bebop_ws", and you should make/build this project again.

-Or you can according to the "install.txt" to create a new project like this.
+Or you can according to the "install.txt" to create a new project like this.(I recommend you to follow this way to create your project)